dustinpfister/blog_posts/_posts/nodejs-request.md

 ```

 So request is very much like many of these other popular http clients, that all seem to follow this convention to one extent or another.
 Allowing for easy basic use, but also allowing for more advanced use as well when called for.

+### 4 - Like promises?

+So one nice think about the http client axios, is that it has promise support out of the box.
+Nothing against axios, that is a great client as well, but this post is on request.
+So out of the box there is no promise support.
+However there are additional packages that can be used to quickly add promise support using either native promises using [request-promise-native](request-promise-native), [bluebird](https://www.npmjs.com/package/bluebird)  using [request-promise](https://www.npmjs.com/package/request-promise), or another one using any-promise called [request-promise-any](https://www.npmjs.com/package/request-promise-any)

 ## Conclusion